trends

 Tribby adds, “By being transparent about these values and practices, you can not only win over the EU market but appeal to a U.S. market where customers may be finding that the brands they’re currently loyal to aren’t meeting their needs.”

-For manufacturers and retailers, this means that innovation isn’t necessarily about incorporating high-priced technology to justify a “luxury” sex toy price tag.
+For manufacturers and retailers, this means that innovation isn’t necessarily about offering high-priced technology to justify a “luxury” sex toy price tag.
 It is about delivering superior quality and meaningful experiences without compromising on ethical standards.
 No pressure, right?

 Global Attitudes and Trends